Presione soltar

 • 61% support same-day voter registration

-“We need to modernize all aspects of voting here in Rhode Island to reflect advances in technology and the way Rhode Islanders live, work, and participate in civic life now,” said Senator Alana DiMario (D-North Kingstown, Narragansett).
+“We need to modernize all aspects of voting here in Rhode Island to reflect advances in technology and the way Rhode Islanders live, work, and participate in civic life now,” said Senadora Alana DiMario (D-North Kingstown, Narragansett).
 “We have the capacity to verify residency much faster than when the 30-day registration requirement was put in place, and it’s time to put a question on the ballot in 2022 to remove that requirement from the state constitution and move us closer to same-day voter registration for local and state elections.”

 The survey also asked voters how they cast ballots in 2020: